 European New Electric Car Market in 2020 (First Quarter)

-During 2019, the market for electrically chargeable vehicles in the European Union expanded by 53.5% to 465,026 cars.
-If EFTA (+5.2%) and the UK (+118.9%) are added, the expansion was 45.4% to 564,225 cars – largely due to electric cars remaining very popular in Norway.
+During 2020/Q1, the market for electrically chargeable vehicles (ECV) in the European Union doubled (+100.7%) to 167,132 cars.
+If EFTA (+5.2%) and the UK (+118.9%) are added, the expansion was 81.7% to 228,210 cars.

-Strong growth in the sales of electric cars in Europe is expected in 2020.
-This is due both to the availability of more electric car models but even more as a result of heavy fines that the EU will impose on carmakers producing cars with high CO2 output unless balances out by low-emission vehicles.
+The increase in sales is due both to the availability of more electric car models but even more as a result of heavy fines that the EU will impose on carmakers producing cars with high CO2 output unless balances out by low-emission vehicles.
 A 260% growth was forecasted for the UK in 2020, although the coronavirus certainly will now make that unlikely despite a very strong start to the year for electric cars in Britain.